 How Long Does Detox Take?

-As previously stated, the actual length of a detox program at Xanax rehab centers can vary based on numerous factors.
-Typically speaking, alcohol withdrawal symptoms can level off inside of a week.
+As previously stated, the actual length of a detox program can vary based on numerous factors.
+Typically speaking, alcohol withdrawal symptoms can level off within a week.
 If the users are attempting to quit drinking alcohol cold turkey, especially after engaging in heavy use, it’s possible they can face serious health risks and even death in that one week.

 Both outpatient and inpatient Xanax addiction rehab programs can assist individuals who are struggling with drug and alcohol use.
 Xanax rehab centers can help people recover rapidly and comfortably while teaching healthy coping strategies.
 These coping strategies will enable the patients to be able to weather any displeasing physical or mental symptoms later on.